 Students will adhere to the policies and procedures of their home departments/colleges, as well as those of the ICON program (see Appendix A, ICON Degree Checklist).
 This handbook covers information pertaining to the ICON program.
 It does not, however, cover departmental requirements or all of the regulations governing graduate education at UGA.
-Graduate School regulations are contained in the UGA Graduate Bulletin.
-Links to departmental and UGA information are provided below:
+Graduate School regulations, which govern all graduate study at UGA, are contained in the UGA Graduate School Policy Library.
+Links to key departmental and UGA information are provided below: